 gpm – Gallons per minute: A measure of fluid volume delivered by the hydraulic pump.

 MIG (Metal Inert Gas) – Coiled wire is fed through a gun; the wire is both the electrode and the filler metal.
-Shielding gas is needed unless self-shielded flux-cored wire is used.
+Requires shielding gas unless self-shielded flux-cored wire is used.
 Fast and versatile.

 Stick – Uses flux-coated welding rods as the electrode and the filler metal; no shielding gas needed.
-Good for welding outdoors and with rusty/dirty material.
+Good for welding outdoors and with rusty or dirty material.

-TIG (Tungsten Inert Gas) – Uses a nonconsumable tungsten electrode and a separate filler metal rod.
-Argon shielding gas is needed.
+TIG (Tungsten Inert Gas) –Uses a non-consumable tungsten electrode and a separate filler metal rod.
+Needs argon shielding gas.
 Precise; can produce aesthetically pleasing welds.

 Download and print the glossary so you can have it on hand whenever needed.